 Prohibited Amendments.
-No such modification or amendment will (a) extend the fixed maturity of any Bond, or reduce the amount of principal thereof, or extend the time of payment or reduce the amount of any mandatory sinking account payment provided for the payment of any Bond, or reduce the rate of interest thereon, or extend the time of payment of interest thereon, or reduce any premium payable upon the redemption thereof, without the consent of the Owner of each Bond so affected, or (b) reduce the aforesaid percentage of amount of Bond Obligation of the Bonds the consent of the Owners of which is required to effect any such modification or amendment, or permit the creation of any lien on the General Obligation Bond Tax Revenues and other assets pledged under the Trust Agreement prior to or on a parity with the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the

-Trust Agreement on such General Obligation Bond Tax Revenues (except as expressly provided in the Trust Agreement), without the consent of the Owners of all of the Bonds then Outstanding.
+No such modification or amendment will (a) extend the fixed maturity of any Bond, or reduce the amount of principal thereof, or extend the time of payment or reduce the amount of any mandatory sinking account payment provided for the payment of any Bond, or reduce the rate of interest thereon, or extend the time of payment of interest thereon, or reduce any premium payable upon the redemption thereof, without the consent of the Owner of each Bond so affected, or (b) reduce the aforesaid percentage of amount of Bond Obligation of the Bonds the consent of the Owners of which is required to effect any such modification or amendment, or permit the creation of any lien on the General Obligation Bond Tax Revenues and other assets pledged under the Trust Agreement prior to or on a parity with the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, without the consent of the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds of the lien created by the Trust Agreement, or deprive the Owners of the Bonds then Outstanding.